branchzero/discuz-x32-php7/readme.md

 ###Notice

-There are still some bugs remaining to fix.
+Maybe there are still some bugs remaining to fix.

 ###Known Bugs

-  - Template Engine's Eval tags seem to work abnormally. (seems like preg_replace with e modifier has addslashes but preg_replace_callback one doesn't to do)
+  - None

 ###Other